 Translate your theatre skills and love for improvisation into culturally responsible, creative, and effective care in hospitals, shelters, schools, and more.

 In solidarity and in mourning with the Asian community and in repudiation of anti-Asian aggression and violence.

 The group's new theme song was written and produced by members of the Department of Music and Performing Arts Professions community.

 Dr. David Schroeder's message to the MPAP community.

-Jesse Montgomery has been appointed by Music Director Riccardo Muti.
+Jessie Montgomery has been appointed by Music Director Riccardo Muti.